vsoch/askci/docs/_docs/getting-started/index.md

 ### Examples

-This same logic will work for an "examples" tab (not yet implemented) that can return snippets of code for the user to see an example for.
+This same logic works for an "examples" tab that can return snippets of code for the user to see an example for.

 ## Logging In